Korha, Katihar: Geography

 Korha has an average elevation of 24 m.
 It is located about 280 km west of Patna, and 22 km northwest of Katihar.
 It is also 15 km north of the Ganges River, just downstream of the mouth of the Kosi River, and 81 km south of the border with Nepal.

 Korha is on NH 31, where it turns from east to north into the Barauni-Purnea Highway.
 The nearest commercial airport is in Darbhanga (153 km).

 History

 The history of Korha is largely tied to that of the city of Katihar, including its inclusion in the state of Bihar when the Bengal Province was split into the states of Bihar, Bengal and Odisha.

 The region around Korha was the main center of jute industry in Bihar which attracted workers from the Mithilanchal, Magadh, and Bhojpuri areas of Bihar, as well from Nepal and other regions, including many adivasis from Jharkhand.

-In the partition of India, a majority of the Muslims who lived in the area chose to remain, while many Hindus who came from Pakistan an Bangladesh settled at Korha.
+In the partition of India, a majority of the Muslims who lived in the area chose to remain, while many Hindus who came from Pakistan and Bangladesh settled at Korha.
 The Government of India provided the Hindu immigrants with land plots now known as Colonies No.1 and No.2, where they mixed with Bengali Hindus who were already in Korha.

 There are sizeable populations of Marwari and Sindhi in Korha, mostly engaged in trading.